As (song): Subject and interpretation

 Wonder was injured in a car accident on August 6, 1973, and considered quitting the music industry as a result.
 He briefly relocated to Ghana in order to help underprivileged children and focus on humanitarian efforts, but eventually made a U-turn on his musical career.
 During his time in Ghana, Wonder gained a new perspective on life, finding a new love for humanity and the world around him.

 The song implies that the love the singer has for their partner will never diminish, as they say that they will love them "always" (the song's main lyric) until the physically impossible becomes true.
 The impossible feats include: rainbows burning the stars out in the sky, oceans covering the tops of every mountain, dolphins flying, and parrots living at sea, dreaming of life and life becoming a dream, day becoming night and vice versa, trees and the seas flying away, 8×8×8 equaling 4, this day becoming the last day, the Earth turning right to left, the Earth denying itself (for the Sun), Mother Nature saying her work is through, and "until the day that you are me and I am you."

 By the most straightforward interpretation of the lyrics, this is a lover serenading his beloved.
 By another possible interpretation, the song expresses the lyricist's own love for humanity.

 By another possible interpretation, Stevie wrote it from the perspective "As" if it were God speaking to all of humanity and/or creation.

+Legacy

+In 2026, nearly 50 years after its release, the song was voted the greatest R&B song of all time by Essence, besting other R&B classics such as Tevin Campbell's "Can We Talk", Whitney Houston's "I Have Nothing" and Prince's "Adore".